 This course is a broad overview of the management practices employed in today's fire/rescue services.
-The course focuses on the role of the fire administrator within the context of municipal government.
+The course focuses on the role of the fire administration within the context of municipal government.
 The course will emphasize managerial ethics, accountability, the changing environment, planning, financial management, and preparing for the future.
-This course also requires development and defense of a Fire Science Thesis Portfolio documenting attainment of EMCC Fire Science learning outcomes.
-This course has been designated as a writing-intensive course.
-(3 lec) Prerequisite: ENG 101
+This course also requires development and defense of a Fire Science Thesis Portfolio documenting attainment of Fire Service Learning Outcomes.
+This course has been designed as writing intensive.
+(3 lec) Prerequisite ENG 101